 City Harbor Church’s Safe Place Team has compiled helpful information about COVID-19.
 Considering we now have a vaccinated majority, our Safe Place Team has determined that we are ready for in-person church meetings using safe practices.
 For the next few months we will be transitioning to in-person church services and prayer meetings while still maintaining virtual options to connect as well.
-Click here to learn more about our upcoming schedule [link to newsletter or announcement post].
+Click here to learn more about our upcoming schedule.
 Our Safe Place Team will continue to monitor our area’s COVID metrics, stay informed of new research and guidelines, and provide information to our church family.
 Now that the majority of CHC adults are vaccinated, the Safe Place Team has adjusted our Safety metrics.
 On the left, is a dashboard by COVID Act Now which shows the current metrics for our area (based on a 14 day rolling average).
 On the right, you can see the metrics that the Safe Place Team agreed would necessitate CHC to return to virtual-only services.

 The Safe Place Team was formed in 2020 to determine and communicate the church’s response to COVID-19.
 The Purple Group of the Safe Place Team focuses on compiling scientific research, checking state and city guidelines, and advising Pastors Ben and Rebecca on safe practices with regards to COVID-19.
 The Orange Group shares the compiled COVID-19 information with the church through videos and conducts surveys to help keep church members informed and connected.